What is open networking? Learn about open networking in the FAQ below:

 The Open Compute Project (OCP) emerged from the efforts of Facebook administrators to build customized servers and software and data center components capable of addressing increasingly rigorous demands of networked infrastructures.
 Since most data centers must buy and utilize large numbers of all-purpose servers, they often suffer the negative effects of vendor-specific hardware acquisition, include costs, footprint and energy requirements.

-Over the past few years, the OCP has acquired members like Goldman Sachs, Fidelity and Rackspace, while collaborating with additional open source software proposals to help promote development of cost-effective and energy-saving servers.
-Complementary working groups in the OCP organization took the same approach to open switching and released OCP-certified switching designs, currently available form more than a dozen hardware vendors.The implementation of a software-defined networking operating system by Pluribus Networks offers OCP compatibility, as well as all the advantages that comes with SDN solutions.
+Over the past few years, the OCP has acquired members like Goldman Sachs, Fidelity and Rackspace, while collaborating with additional open-source software proposals to help promote the development of cost-effective and energy-saving servers.
+Complementary working groups in the OCP organization took the same approach to open switching and released OCP-certified switching designs, currently available form more than a dozen hardware vendors.The implementation of a software-defined networking operating system by Pluribus Networks offers OCP compatibility, as well as all the advantages that come with SDN solutions.

 In an abstract sense, ONIE is a network operating system installer employed by multiple whitebox switching manufacturers for the sole purpose of enabling the loading a network OS onto their whitebox switches.
 It is the most primitive portion of the OCP open switching hardware specification and identifies the specific means in which any switch operating system must be built and packaged to install and boot on an OCP-compliant hardware switch.
 In the real world, ONIE is commonly referred to as a firmware-based bare-metal bootstrap loader which is used at the moment of device power-on to boot a much larger, full featured operating system, such as Open Netvisor Linux (ONVL) from Pluribus.